afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

 dens$x[which.max(dens$y)]
 ```

-We have a mode (peak) of 0.82 for the test-retest reliability of the Stroop dataset based on our hierarchical model.
-The underestimation by the conventional ICC(3,1) (~0.49) is quite substantial.
+The plot below shows the posterior distribution of test-retest reliability for cognitive inhibition effect (reaction time difference between incongruent and congruent tasks).
+Based on our hierarchical model, the mode (peak) for the test-retest reliability of the Stroop dataset is 0.82.
+This indicates that he underestimation by the conventional ICC(3,1) $\simeq 0.5$ is quite substantial.
 The reason for this large extent of underestimation is due to the large amount of cross-trial variablity compared to cross-subject variability.
+See more explanation in Chen et al. (2021) regarding the important role of cross-trial variablity.

 <img alt="alt_text" width="360px" src="https://afni.nimh.nih.gov/sscc/staff/gangc/pub/trr.jpg" />